davidshen84/ResetWiFi/README.md

 # ResetWiFi

-On Nexus 5 with CM 13 CAF, WiFi has many strang problems:
+On Nexus 5 with CM 13 CAF, WiFi has many strange problems:

 - Unable to connect to a saved network
 - Unable to see a saved but hidden network